 These activities are tailored to meet the unique developmental needs of adolescents, providing them with tools to navigate emotional challenges.
 They foster self-awareness and emotional intelligence, which are crucial during these formative years.

-Through such activities, teens learn to articulate their feelings, manage stress, and develop coping mechanisms.
-This proactive approach to mental wellness not only addresses current issues but also equips teens with lifelong skills for emotional resilience.
+Through such activities, teens learn to articulate feelings, manage stress, and develop coping mechanisms.
+This proactive approach to mental wellness addresses current issues and equips teens with lifelong skills for emotional resilience.
 By participating in these therapeutic activities, teens can build a strong foundation for their mental health and overall well-being.

-Here are some therapy activities for teens that can help improve and support mental health and well-being.
+Here are some teen therapy activities that can help improve and support mental health and well-being.

 Expressive arts aren’t limited to a single canvas or medium.
 During expressive arts therapy, teens are encouraged to utilize a variety of mediums to express what they might not be able to via face-to-face communication, on paper, or through their voice.
 A creative outlet can be freeing, but it can also be an opportunity for introspection.